2.1. Risk-Return tradeoff

 Securities are tradable financial instruments, such as bonds, shares and derivatives.
 They generally fall into two categories: debt and equity securities.
 (More on this in the next Topic.)
 The US Securities and Exchange Commission (SEC) oversees and regulates the operation of securities markets in the US.
 It sees that exchanges, brokers, fund managers, and advisors abide by the relevant laws.
 You can read more about the mission of the SEC here.

-In the most general sense, all securities represent contracts between two parties (sometimes more but rarely.).
-Bonds, as a debt instrument, reflect a contract between the lender and the borrower: they specify the principal, the interest rate, the length of the loan, and the payment schedule, as well as any special terms such as early payoff.
+In the most general sense, all securities represent contracts between two parties.
+(Sometimes more but rarely.)
+Bonds, as a debt instrument, reflect a contract between the lender and the borrower: the contract specifies the principal, the interest rate, the length of the loan, and the payment schedule, as well as any special terms such as early payoff.
 Company shares, as an equity instrument, represent an agreement between the issuing company and the shareholder, for part-ownership in the company in exchange for the purchase price of the stock.
 Looking at securities and other financial instruments as contracts can be useful, particularly when we look at derivatives, the value of which is derived from, and determined in part by, the value of an underlying security.

 All securities share two characteristics: they have an expected return, and a risk associated with that return.